 The normal female reproductive tract

 There are a number of ways to make the diagnosis of a mullerian duct anomaly:

-Ultrasound picture of a "double" uterus or bicornuate uterus
+Ultrasound image of a bicornuate uterus

 Hysterosalpingogram of a bicornuate uterus or "double uterus"

 Partial or complete lack of disintegration of the inner wall of the mullerian tubes.
-The remaining partial or complete mullerian duct becomes a septum or band of connective tissue down the middle of the uterine cavity.
-The outside top or fundus of the uterus is normal.
-This connective tissue has poor blood supply and when an embryo attaches to it, the uterus cannot supply adequate blood flow and nutrients resulting in a first trimester loss generally between 8-12 weeks pregnant.
-A septate uterus can be corrected with surgery, resulting in a unified uterine cavity, allowing the pregnancy to go close to term or full term.
+The remaining partial or complete mullerian duct becomes a septum or band of connective tissue which extends toward the middle of the uterine cavity.
+The outer contour of the top of the uterus, or fundus, is normal.
+This septum has a poor blood supply compared to normal uterine tissue and may not adequately support the needs of a developing pregnancy, increasing the risk of infertility and early pregnancy loss.
+A septate uterus can be corrected with hysteroscopic resection, often under laparoscopic guidance, resulting in a unified uterine cavity and increasing the odds of a successful pregnancy outcome.

 Hysterosalpingogram of a T-shaped uterus from DES exposure

 Illustrations of three types of uterine pathology causing anatomic distortion of the uterine cavity: septate uterus (left), uterine adhesions (middle), bicornuate uterus (right).